Analyzing plant-based meat & seafood sales

 Consumer purchase dynamics

-One contributor to sales declines in the plant-based meat and seafood category was that some households that had previously purchased in the category did not do so in recent years.
+One contributor to sales declines in the plant-based meat and seafood category in recent years has been some households that previously purchased in the category not continuing to do so.
 Re-engaging lapsed consumers while reaching new ones—by improving taste and texture, improving affordability, and emphasizing the value proposition that plant-based meat offers consumers—will be crucial to the category’s success.
+An additional growth opportunity exists in capturing more occasions among current consumers, who are often buying the category infrequently.

 Household penetration and repeat rates

-- There is room to grow purchase frequency.
-Among households that purchased plant-based meat in 2024, SPINS data shows they averaged about six purchase occasions and bought about 12 units.
-Among households that purchased both plant-based meat and animal meat, they bought animal meat on about 36 occasions and bought about 88 units on average.
-This highlights the relative infrequency of plant-based meat purchases and the opportunity to grow the share of overall meat purchases.
+- There is significant room to grow purchase frequency with current buyers.
+Among households that purchased plant-based meat in 2025, they averaged about 6 purchase occasions and bought 11.7 units, both metrics similar to 2024.
+Among those households, 96% also purchased conventional meat, and those households bought conventional meat on significantly more occasions (33) and purchased more units (80).
+This highlights the relative infrequency of plant-based meat purchases and the opportunity to grow the plant-based share of overall meat purchases.
+If dual buyers swapped one conventional meat purchase per month with a plant-based meat purchase, that would almost double the current size of the plant-based meat and seafood market.

 Consumer insights